brunch/brunch-guide/content/en/chapter10-web-server.md

 ## Writing your custom server

-This is great already, but sometimes you’ll need **a few more features**, if only for **demo** or **training** purposes…  Let's see ho to **write our own server**, that would provide two REST API endpoints for us:
+This is great already, but sometimes you’ll need **a few more features**, if only for **demo** or **training** purposes…  Let’s see how to **write our own server**, that would provide two REST API endpoints for us:

   * A POST on `/items` with a `title` field would add an entry;
   * A GET on `/items` would obtain the list of entries.

-We’ll keep it simple and use good ol' [Express](http://expressjs.com/), with the minimum set of modules we need to achieve this.
+We’ll keep it simple and use good ol’ [Express](http://expressjs.com/), with the minimum set of modules we need to achieve this.

 You let Brunch know about your custom server through the `server.path` setting, that will contain the path of your **module**.
 This module must **export a `startServer(…)` function** with the following signature: